KTH/kurs-pm-admin-web/README.md

 - [https://github.com/KTH/node-web](https://github.com/KTH/node-web)

 ## Prerequisites

-- node 12.0.0
+- node 14.0.0

 ### Blob storage.
 Generate Shared access signature

 - blob container (STORAGE_CONTAINER_NAME) `memo-blob-container`
-- Allowed permissions: *Read, Write, Delete, Create*
+- Allowed permissions: _Read, Write, Delete, Create_

 While images uploads directly to a blob container located in a cloud in the storage account, f.e., `kursinfostoragestage`, the name of uploaded image will be saved in `kurs-pm-api`.
 To connect to blob storage, the Shared access signature is used to limit what can be done by using this signature, f.e., only read, or write and which services.
 In stage environment keys were generated on base of key2.